Stellar cooling limits on light scalar boson revisited: Stellar cooling limits

 \subsection{White dwarfs}

-The cooling limits by white dwarfs are summarized in Fig.~\ref{FigWd}.
-Since the white dwarf core is highly degenerate and the plasma mixing effect is suppressed at low temperature, we only consider the $e$-$N$ bremsstrahlung emission.
-The electron degeneration effect is introduced with the Fermi surface approximation~\eqref{EqFsapp} with $\et=285$.
+The cooling limits from white dwarfs are summarized in Fig.~\ref{FigWd}.
+We obtain the bounds with the $e$-$N$ bremsstrahlung and the plasma mixing in the highly degenerate electron plasma.
+In the following calculation, the degeneration effect is introduced with the Fermi surface approximation, as needed, with $\mu_e=7.9\times 10^2$ keV which can be computed with the temperature and density given in Table~\ref{TabStar}.

-In Refs.~\cite{2010.01124,2205.01669}, the constraints are evaluated with the core temperature of 6 keV based on Ref.~\cite{Ref6kev}.
-In addition to this temperature, we also show the bounds with the core temperature of 1 keV following Refs.~\cite{Raffelt}.
-We further evaluate two types of constraints which correspond to the luminosity upper limits of $10^{-5}$ and $0.03 L_\text{Sun}$.
-The 6 keV constraints are about six orders of magnitude weaker than the previous results.
-About four of them can be explained by the correction of the energy emission rate because of the additional enhancement by the mass number.
+In Refs.~\cite{2010.01124,2205.01669}, the constraints on the scalar parameters are evaluated with the core temperature of 6 keV based on Ref.~\cite{Ref6kev}.
+In addition to this temperature, we also show the constraints with the core temperature of 1 keV following Refs.~\cite{Raffelt}.
+We also evaluate two constraints corresponding to the luminosity upper limits of $10^{-5} L_\text{Sun}$ and $0.03 L_\text{Sun}$.
+The 6 keV constraint from the bremsstrahlung with the upper limit of $10^{-5} L_\text{Sun}$, which is shown by the black dotted line in Fig.~\ref{FigWd}, is about six orders of magnitude weaker than the previous results.
+About four of them can be explained by the correction of the energy emission rate because of the additional enhancement by the nuclear charges.

-The bounds with $T=$6 keV and the 1 keV become stronger than the terrestrial constraint below $m_S\sim 200$ keV and 20 keV, respectively.
-The lower the core temperature becomes, the weaker the parameter bound.
-Particularly, the limits with $T=1$ keV is about one order of magnitude weaker than the 6 keV ones.
-The former constraint excludes the Higgs-scalar mixing angle up to $\sin\th\sim 10^{-10}$ for the severe limit $L<10^{-5}L_\text{Sun}$ and $\sin\th\sim 10^{-8}$ for the mild limit $L<0.03 L_\text{Sun}$ in the region of $m_S\lesssim$1 keV.
+The constraints with $T=6$ keV and the 1 keV become stronger than the terrestrial constraint below $m_S\sim 200$ keV and 30 keV, respectively.
+The lower the core temperature becomes, the weaker the parameter bounds.
+The resonant mixing effect can be neglected for $T=1$ keV in the degenerate case.
+Then, the $T=1$ keV constraints are about two orders of magnitude weaker than the 6 keV constraints.
+The former constraint excludes the Higgs-scalar mixing angle up to $\sin\th\sim 10^{-10}$ for the limit of $L<10^{-5}L_\text{Sun}$ and $\sin\th\sim 10^{-8.5}$ for $L<0.03 L_\text{Sun}$ in the region of $m_S\lesssim$1 keV\@.
+The latter constraint with $T=6$ keV excludes the mixing larger than about $10^{-12.5}$ and $10^{-11}$, respectively, in the same low mass region.